 A further problem arises for these commentators when they add an initial ? to a verb whose first radical is itself ?.
 This can create the string ?v?C, and this string is normally modified to ?vvC.
 So they change the imperative of ?-m-l hope (for example) from u?mul to ?u?mul and then to ?uumul.
 Since these materials don't make the first change, they don't make the second change either.

 The irregularities produced by the occurrence of ? in the root are as follows:

 These materials produce these forms by using a 'hamza flag' in the dictionary, though it might be better (since there are so few of them) to present them as simple exceptions.

 In the jussive and imperative, in those persons where other verbs take a nil personal ending, the geminates take the ending a and use the contracted stem: jaSidda.
 The personal ending and the stem are related phonologically, so if geminates used the regular nil ending they could also use the regular (or uncontracted) stem: *jaSdid.
 However, they do not now do this: the uncontracted forms with nil ending do not exist in Modern Standard Arabic, and even in Classical Arabic their status alongside the contracted forms with the ending a was decidedly marginal.

 Using the ending a creates a disturbance in the system, since without it the set of jussive and imperative personal endings would be constant across all verbs, as are the sets of personal endings for all other moods.
 This may be why a formidable number of contemporary western grammars, many of them from prestigious institutions, list the non-existent uncontracted forms, either alone and without comment, or as alternatives (and sometimes as the preferred alternatives) to the contracted forms.

-The only form in the Language Engine which is strictly irregular, in the sense that it cannot be accounted for by any rule, is lajs for the active perfective stem of l-j-s not to be.
+The only form in these materials which is strictly irregular, in the sense that it cannot be accounted for by any rule, is lajs for the active perfective stem of l-j-s not to be.